Dasharo/docs/docs/unified-test-documentation/dasharo-stability/C07-tpm-detection.md

         measurements,
     - PCR8, PCR9 values should not be equal zero; they contains GRUB measurements,
-    - PCR10 value should not be equal zero,
+    - PCR10 value should not be equal zero, only if IMA is enabled,
     - PCR14 value should not be equal zero; it is used by MOK.

 1. Between subsequent boots above mentioned PCRs values should remain unchanged.